ebreton/uptimerobot-proxy/docs/INSTALL.md

 You most critival variables are

+- `APP_SECRET`, which is whatever string you want, and will be used as seed by the application to manage sessions
 - `HEROKU_USERNAME` & `HEROKU_PASSWORD`: credentials to use for [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)
 - `E2EMONITORING_SERVICE`: the identifier of the service monitored
 - `E2EMONITORING_URL`: the URL where to forward the alerts to